-The Northern Ireland War Memorial will be closed on Tuesday 17 March 2026 for the St Patrick's Day Bank Holiday.
-We will reopen on Wednesday 18 March 2026 at 10am.
+The Northern Ireland War Memorial will be closed for Easter on Friday 3 April, Saturday 4 April, Monday 6 April and Tuesday 7 April 2026.
+We will reopen on Wednesday 8 April 2026 at 10am.
+We apologise for any inconvenience caused.

 Blitz Victims List